-We will perform the required State Legal Compliance Audit conducted in accordance with auditing standards generally accepted in the United States of America and the provisions of the Legal Compliance Audit Guide, promulgated by the State Auditor pursuant to Minnesota Statutes § 6.65, and will include such tests of the accounting records and other procedures we consider necessary to enable us to conclude that, for the items tested, the Commission has complied with the material terms and conditions of applicable legal provisions.
+We will perform the required State Legal Compliance Audit conducted in accordance with auditing standards generally accepted in the United States of America and the provisions of the Legal Compliance Audit Guide, promulgated by the State Auditor pursuant to Minnesota Statute § 6.65, and will include such tests of the accounting records and other procedures we consider necessary to enable us to conclude that, for the items tested, the Commission has complied with the material terms and conditions of applicable legal provisions.

-We will also prepare a management report for the Board of Commissioners and administration.
-This report will communicate such things as our concerns regarding accounting procedures or policies brought to our attention during our audit, along with recommendations for improvements.
-The report will also contain certain financial comparisons and analysis, and other information of interest.
+We will also prepare a management letter for the Board of Commissioners and administration.
+This letter will include certain required communications to governance, and may include such things as our concerns regarding accounting procedures or policies brought to our attention during our audit, along with recommendations for improvements.

-Our services will not include an audit in accordance with the Single Audit Act Amendments of 1996 and Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), which would only be required if the Commission expended \$750,000 or more in federal assistance funds during the year.
+Our services will not include an audit in accordance with the Single Audit Act Amendments of 1996 and the Title 2 U.S. Code of Federal Regulations (CFR) Part 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), which would only be required if the Commission expended \$750,000 or more in federal assistance funds during the year.
 If the Commission is required to have a Single Audit of federal assistance funds, this engagement letter would need to be modified.